dhanaabhirajk/logical_agent/README.md

 Clone the repo and change base directory to repo directory

+Copy the .env.example to .env and place your `OPENAI_API_KEY`.
+The current implementation only supports openai provider.

 First install all the package dependencies using poetry.

 ```bash
 poetry install
 ```

 Run the agent